ravi1806/SQL/readme.md

 * Second Normal Form Rule: Tables must not contain redundancy.
 * To avoid redundancy we must contain two new tables and a third table joining the two of them.
 * So drop the column genre from the Movies table using ALTER TABLE tableName DROP COLUMN colName
-* Create a new Genre table with its own id and genre.
+* Create a new Genres table with its own id and genre.
-*
+* Make a third table to link the above two tables with naming convention of firstTable_secondTable.
+So make table Movies_Genres
+* This Movies_Genres table will contain two cols of movies_id and genre_id as Foreign keys from Movies and Genres Table.
+* Refer to personal video 'sql12' for more.